-UEWM operates year-round on a trimester system with the majority of students enrolled full-time.
-Students with approved medical background may complete the program in less than the prescribed time; the maximum time permitted to complete the program is 8 years.
+UEWM operates classes year-round on a semester system with the majority of students enrolled full-time.
+Students with approved medical backgrounds may complete the program in less than the prescribed time; the maximum time permitted to complete the program is 8 years.
 The curriculum is divided into two portions: pre-professional courses and professional/graduate courses in the final calendar years.
 Comprehensive examinations are administered prior to advancing into the 3rd year courses and prior to graduation.

 The curriculum is arranged sequentially so that knowledge acquired in one semester is fundamental to the understanding of courses in the following semester.
-The courses are designed to present TCM Theory, Acupuncture, Chinese Herbal Medicine, Tuina / Acupressure, Tai Ji Quan, QiGong, and Western medical science integrated in a such a way as to provide a more comprehensive understanding of Oriental Medicine.
+The courses are designed to present TCM theory, acupuncture, Chinese herbal medicine, tuina/acupressure, Tai Ji Quan, Qi Gong, and Western medical science integrated in such a way as to provide a more comprehensive understanding of Oriental medicine.